Killing (Super)Algebras Associated to Connections on Spinors: Background

 \subsubsection{Spencer cohomology}

-Now let \(\fg=\bigoplus_{k=h}^\infty\fg_k\) be a \(\ZZ\)-graded Lie superalgebra of finite depth\footnote{ The Spencer cohomology theory in its original form was only applicable to algebras of depth 1; for those of greater depth Cheng and Kac use the term \emph{generalised} Spencer cohomology.
-We do not make this distinction.} \(h\) such that \(\dim\fg_k<\infty\) for all \(k\).
-Ultimately, we will be interested in the case where \(\dim\fg<\infty\), but our source \cite{Cheng1998} mainly treats examples where \(\fg\) itself is infinite-dimensional, so following loc. cit., we keep the discussion more general for now.
-We let \(\fg_-=\bigoplus_{k<0}\fg_k\) and note that it is finite-dimensional.
+Let $\fg=\bigoplus_{k=-h}^\infty\fg_k$ be a $\ZZ$-graded Lie superalgebra of finite depth\footnote{The Spencer cohomology theory in its original form was only applicable to algebras of depth 1; for those of greater depth Cheng and Kac use the term \emph{generalised} Spencer cohomology.
+We do not make this distinction.} $h$ such that $\dim\fg_k<\infty$ for all $k$.
+Ultimately, we will be interested in the case where $\dim\fg<\infty$, but our source \cite{Cheng1998} mainly treats examples where $\fg$ itself is infinite-dimensional, and the theory presented here applies in any case.
+We let $\fg_-=\bigoplus_{k<0}\fg_k$ and note that it is a finite-dimensional subalgebra.